 This tertiary class became invested in the development of market forces rather than mercantilist forces.
 They became invested in divesting the power of the king and the nobility in shaping the economy to the merchant mastery of supply and demand.
 Enlightenment ideas of freedom, rights and rationality spread throughout Europe.
 The rising merchant class had access to these unorthodox ideas as they had disposable income through which to educate their children and to acquire knowledge through the second of the great information revolutions, the invention of the printing press.
 They developed a concept of capitalism that justified and defined the actions of the common people.
 Imagine a radical, liberating philosophy that took the power of the economy out of the hands of the noble class and vested it in the hands of individual human beings who were rationally pursuing their economic interests for maximum wages to purchase the highest quality goods for the lowest possible price.
 This radical liberalism was elaborated by Adam Smith in The Wealth of Nations and it was a powerful force in the world.

 Indeed, it was one of the driving forces of the French Revolution and subsequent revolutions throughout the nineteenth century.
 Governments became liberalized during this time, empowering parliaments and legislators over kings and nobles.
 Nations rose and found themselves competing with each other for market share.
 Capitalism and the capitalist class became irrepressible social variables.
 The conservatives of the time, having established the failed Congress of Vienna to ensure the end of liberalism and protect the royal establishment, railed against the dangerous capitalist class.
 But they could not deny the vast accumulation of wealth and power that was the reward for industrialization.
 By the time the nineteenth century ended, capitalism was the driving force of the nation state and the primary mechanism for personal and class enrichment.
-As the capitalist class grabbed the reins of power the free market was embraced by conservatives
+As the capitalist class grabbed the reins of power the free market was embraced by conservatives…and abandoned by liberals.

 It didn’t take long for liberals to realize that their assumptions about the power of liberated markets were wrong.
 They discovered that there was nothing inherent in the old nobility that made them exploitative and no innate goodness to the erstwhile common merchants that made them magnanimous to the plight of working men.
 There was little difference between the royal courts and the corporate boardrooms.
 The problem wasn’t who was in power.
 The problem was power itself.
 Consequently the same injustices perpetuated by the Estate System of old were reproduced under the fat feet of the Robber Barons and the new class system.
 Modern liberalism was born, as was modern conservatism.